Antidumping

-The U.S. International Trade Commission (USITC) today determined that revoking the existing antidumping duty orders on polyester staple fiber from Korea and Taiwan would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+The U.S. International Trade Commission (USITC) today determined that revoking the existing antidumping and countervailing duty orders on sulfanilic acid from China and India would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.

-As a result of the Commission’s affirmative determination, the existing antidumping duty orders on imports of this product from Korea and Taiwan will remain in place.
+As a result of the Commission’s affirmative determinations, the existing countervailing duty order on imports of this product from India and the existing antidumping duty orders on imports of this product from China and India will remain in place.

-The Commission’s public report Polyester Staple Fiber from Korea and Taiwan, Inv.
+The Commission’s public report Sulfanilic Acid from China and India, Inv.
 Nos.
-731-TA-825-826 (Third Review), USITC Publication 4668, January 2017) will contain the views of the Commission and information developed during the reviews.
+701-TA-318 and 731-TA-538 and 561 (Fourth Review), USITC Publication 4680, April 2017) will contain the views of the Commission and information developed during the reviews.

 BACKGROUND